 - Aim to achieve a quicker mean time to recovery in case a new release crashes the program

 DevOps helps software development companies to achieve the above-mentioned objectives as well as seamless delivery.
-Many companies today have implanted DevOps to achieve high-performance levels that were not possible a few years ago.
+Many companies today have implanted DevOps tools to achieve high-performance levels that were not possible a few years ago.

 Today, companies are managing to do hundreds or thousands of deployments every day, while still delivering stability, security, and reliability—thanks to DevOps.